noirgif/maid-sweeper/README.md

 ## How to use

+0. Install the requirements by running `pip install -r requirements.txt`, as well as MongoDB.
 1. Start a mongoDB instance
 2. Run `python maid.py tag D:\Study`, then you can find tagged entries in Database 'sweep_maid' Collection 'file_metadata'.
-3. Run `python maid.py sweep ["video","game"] rm -rf {}`, the maid is going to remove all 'video' or 'game' tagged files and directories.
+3. Run `python maid.py sweep '["video","game"]' rm -rf {}`, the maid is going to remove all 'video' or 'game' tagged files and directories.
+    * As `fire` is used, it is about the best we can get, without custom deserializer

 ## TO-DO